- Slow, deep breathing can help relax your body and mind. The 4-7-8 breathing method is one simple technique to try.

-Learning how to fall asleep quickly sounds difficult, right?
+Learning how to fall asleep fast sounds difficult, right?
 Try these strategies — all you need is your mind and your smartphone.

-Some nights falling asleep doesn’t come easy, and tossing, turning and thinking about not sleeping only makes it worse.
-You probably know the basic ideas like reading a book and turning off Netflix, but when those don’t work what can you do?
+Some nights falling asleep quickly doesn’t come easy, and tossing, turning and thinking about not sleeping only makes it worse.
+You probably know the basic ideas like reading a book and turning off your electronics, but when those don’t work what can you do?

-Turns out, there are some unconventional tactics that sleep experts and researchers have stumbled upon that rely on things like biology and psychology to induce relaxation.
+Turns out, there are some unconventional tactics that sleep experts have stumbled upon that rely on your own biology and psychology to induce relaxation.

-Breathing patterns play a role in our nervous systems, tying in with heart rate and other aspects of relaxation or excitement.
-Whereas rapid, shallow breaths can create a sense of anxiety, deep, slow breaths can be calming.
+Breathing patterns play a role in our autonomic nervous system, which regulates heart rate, muscle tension, motivation, and other aspects of relaxation or excitement.
+Whereas rapid, shallow breaths and other shortness of breath can create a sense of anxiety, deep, slow breaths can be calming.

-One technique, touted by some as taking only 60 seconds to fall asleep with, is the 4-7-8 method developed by Dr. Andrew Weil.
+One technique to try is the 4-7-8 method developed by Dr. Andrew Weil.
 The process is fairly simple, too.
 Here’s how to do it:

 - Place the tip of your tongue against the ridge behind your upper teeth throughout the exercise (inhaling and exhaling).

 - Exhale completely via your mouth, making a “whooshing” sound.

 - 4: Now, close your mouth and inhale through your nose to a count of four.

 - 7: Hold your breath for seven counts.